 Change the name of Column5 to “Stage,” and give it the Dropdown List property.
 Dropdown List lets you choose a few different options for collaborators to select.
 It also allows you to use Card View to organize information from grid view by task status (or another criteria of your choosing).
 You can select either Single Select or Multi-Select options, meaning users can either select only one option, or multiple options, respectively.

 For this sheet, select Single Select, and make your status options “Not Started,” “In Progress,” “In Review,” and “Complete.”

 Change the name of Column6 to “Status,” and give it the Symbols column property.
 This is like a dropdown list, but uses different symbols to represent information about your row, at a glance.
 In this case, use the RYG balls, which are colored either Red, Yellow, or Green.
 Red means “late,” yellow means “almost late,” and green means “on time.”

 Step 7: Look at Gantt View

 Now you have a working project management sheet that’s easy to collaborate on and view multiple ways.
-Once you enter dates for each task in the Start and Due columns, click the Gantt View button for a timeline view, and to see how your tasks overlap based on start and end dates.
+Once you enter dates for each task in the Start and Due columns, select Gantt View from the top navigation bar, and to see how your tasks overlap based on start and end dates.

 Step 8: Look at Card View